Heligoland: World War II

 The area was the setting of the aerial Battle of the Heligoland Bight in 1939, a result of Royal Air Force bombing raids on Kriegsmarine warships in the area.
 The waters surrounding the island were frequently mined by Allied aircraft.

 Heligoland also had a military function as a sea fortress in the Second World War.
 Completed and ready for use were the submarine bunker North Sea III, coastal artillery, an air-raid shelter system with extensive bunker tunnels, and an airfield used by air force – Jagdstaffel Helgoland (April to October 1943).
-Forced labour of, among others, citizens of the Soviet Union was used in the construction of these military installations.
+Forced labour of, among others, citizens of the Soviet Union were used in the construction of these military installations.

 On 3 December 1939, Heligoland was directly bombed by the Allies for the first time.
 The attack, by twenty four Wellington bombers of 38, 115, and 149 squadrons of the Royal Air Force, failed to destroy the German warships at anchor.

 In three days in 1940, the Royal Navy lost three submarines near Heligoland: on 6 January, on 7 January and on 9 January.

 Early in the war, the island was generally unaffected by bombing raids.
 Through the development of the Luftwaffe, the island had largely lost its strategic importance.
 The Jagdstaffel Helgoland, temporarily used for defence against Allied bombing raids, was equipped with a rare variant of the Messerschmitt Bf 109 fighter originally designed for use on aircraft carriers.

-Not long before the war ended in 1945, Georg Braun and Erich Friedrichs succeeded in forming a resistance group on the island.
+Not long before the war ended in 1945, Georg Braun and Erich Friedrichs succeeded in forming an anti-Nazi resistance group on the island.
 Shortly before they were to execute their plans, however, they were betrayed by two members of the group.
 About twenty men were arrested on 18 April 1945; fourteen of them were transported to Cuxhaven.
 After a short trial, five resisters were executed by firing squad at Cuxhaven-Sahlenburg on 21 April 1945 by the German authorities.

 To honour them, in April 2010 the Helgoland Museum installed six stumbling blocks on the roads of Heligoland.
 Their names are Erich P. J. Friedrichs, Georg E. Braun, Karl Fnouka, Kurt A. Pester, Martin O. Wachtel, and Heinrich Prüß.

 With two waves of bombing raids on 18 and 19 April 1945, 1,000 Allied aircraft dropped about 7,000 bombs on the islands.
-The populace took shelter in air raid shelters.
+The populace hid in air raid shelters.
 The German military suffered heavy casualties during the raids.
 The bomb attacks rendered the island unsafe, and it was totally evacuated.